Honey cinnamon cut out cookies are my new go-to holiday treat. A take on classic gingerbread but with a lighter flavor. They pack a festive punch.

 - White Sprinkles

 - Whisk together the flour, cinnamon, salt and baking soda; set aside.

 - In an electric mixer beat the butter and sugar until fluffy, 3 min.
 Beat in the egg, vanilla and honey.
+Add the flour mixture and mix until dough forms.
+Scrape sides and bottom of bowl to completely incorporate.
 Halve dough, wrap in plastic wrap and chill 2 hr or overnight.

 - Heat oven to 350°F. Line baking sheets with parchment.